WFUL: History

+The station began broadcasting in the summer of 1951 under ownership by Ken-Tenn Broadcasting.

-Although the station originally carried the call sign WFUL, the call sign was changed on March 17, 1988, to WKZT, in honor of longtime Fulton, Kentucky resident Kenneth Z. Turner, who had recently died.
+The station's call sign was changed on March 17, 1988, to WKZT, in honor of former WNGO and WNBS engineer Kenneth Z. Turner, who bought the station in 1962, to celebrate his 50 years of employment at the station.
+Turner owned the station from 1962 until he sold the station to River County Broadcasting in 1990.

 On July 5, 2004, the station changed its call sign back to WFUL.

 On March 28, 2012, the station's license was cancelled and its callsign deleted from the Federal Communications Commission's database, per the licensee's request.